Vibrio vulnificus

 Vibrio vulnificus is a species of Gram-negative, motile, curved rod-shaped (vibrio), pathogenic bacteria of the genus Vibrio.
 Present in marine environments such as estuaries, brackish ponds, or coastal areas, V. vulnificus is related to V. cholerae, the causative agent of cholera.
 At least one strain of V. vulnificus is bioluminescent.

-Increasing seasonal ocean temperatures and low-salt marine environments like estuaries favor a greater concentration of Vibrio within filter-feeding shellfish; V. vulnificus infections in the Eastern United States have increased eightfold from 1988–2018.
+Increasing seasonal ocean temperatures and low-salt marine environments like estuaries favor a greater concentration of Vibrio within filter-feeding shellfish; V. vulnificus infections in the Eastern United States have increased eightfold from 1988 to 2018.

 Infection with V. vulnificus leads to rapidly expanding skin infections by entering a wound causing cellulitis or even sepsis.
 V. vulnificus is also a source of foodborne illness.
 It was first isolated as a source of disease in 1976.

 Strains

 Vibrio vulnificus is a species of gram-negative, motile, curved rod-shaped (bacillus), pathogenic bacteria of the genus Vibrio.
 Present in marine environments such as estuaries, brackish ponds, or coastal areas, V. vulnificus is related to V. cholerae, the causative agent of cholera.

 The most harmful strains of V. vulnificus documented have been observed in three different forms.
-The first is when there is a layer of protective sugar molecules surrounding the bacteria called a anti-phagocytic polysaccharide capsule.
+The first is when there is a layer of protective sugar molecules surrounding the bacteria called an anti-phagocytic polysaccharide capsule.
 By encapsulating the bacteria, phagocytosis and opsonization can not occur, thus allowing the bacteria to continue throughout the organism it is in.
 The second way that V. vulnificus has been most harmful is with some of the toxins that it creates.
 These toxins are not part of the infection that V. vulnificus causes but instead they are part of a secondary infection in the gastrointestinal tract that most certainly will lead to systemic infection.
 Lastly, V. vulnificus has been seen to cause more harm in patients who have higher levels of iron.